 Paid gestational surrogacy in the state is currently banned, but that will be lifted Feb.
 15. The change came via the Child-Parent Security Act that was signed in April by Gov. Andrew Cuomo.

 Until the change, only non-paid surrogacy is legal in the state, but people have utilized paid-surrogacy options outside New York.

 “New York residents won’t have to go out of state unless it just so happens that their surrogate lives in a different state in order for a contract to be enforceable,” said Jamie Batt, partner at Rupp Baase Pfalzgraf Cunningham LLC in Buffalo.

-Batt and three colleagues at the firm – partner Elizabeth DiPirro and associates Micelle Graham and Keli Iles-Hernandez – have formed a special practice group to assist couples or single parents who need guidance with the legal end of the process.
+Batt and three colleagues at the firm – partner Elizabeth DiPirro and associate Keli Iles-Hernandez – have formed a special practice group to assist couples or single parents who need guidance with the legal end of the process.